-During treatment with Betaloc ZOK, the risk of interfering with carbohydrate metabolism or masking hypoglycemia is likely to be less than during treatment with conventional tablet formulations of β1-selective blockers and much less than with nonselective β-blockers.
+During treatment with Betaloc ZOK, the risk of interfering with carbohydrate metabolism or masking hypoglycaemia is likely to be less than during treatment with conventional tablet formulations of β1-selective blockers and much less than with non-selective β-blockers.

 Patients suffering from heart failure should have their decompensation treated both before and during treatment with Betaloc ZOK.